Vanessa Bayer

-Vanessa Polster Bayer (born November 14, 1981) is an American actress and comedian.
-Bayer is most notable for being a cast member on the NBC sketch comedy series Saturday Night Live from 2010 to 2017, which earned her an Emmy nomination.
-Outside of SNL, she co-created, co-executive produces, and has the lead role in the Showtime comedy I Love That for You, which is loosely based on her experience as a survivor of childhood leukemia.
-Bayer has also appeared in such films as Trainwreck (2015), Office Christmas Party (2016), Carrie Pilby (2016), Ibiza (2018), and Wander Darkly (2020).
+Vanessa Bayer (born November 14, 1981) is an American actress and comedian.
+She was a cast member on the NBC sketch comedy series Saturday Night Live from 2010 to 2017, for which she was nominated for an Emmy.
+She co-created, co-executive produced, and starred in the Showtime comedy I Love That for You, loosely based on her experience as a survivor of childhood leukemia.
+She has appeared in such films as Trainwreck (2015), Office Christmas Party (2016), Carrie Pilby (2016), Ibiza (2018), and Wander Darkly (2020).

-Early life
+Early life and education

-Bayer was born in Orange, Ohio, a suburb of Cleveland, and raised in nearby Moreland Hills.
+Bayer was born on November 14, 1981, in Orange, Ohio, a suburb of Cleveland, and raised in nearby Moreland Hills.
 She is the daughter of Carolyn and Todd Bayer.
-Bayer's family is Jewish, and she has stated that her Jewish upbringing "influenced [her] life and comedy".
+Bayer's family is Jewish, and she has stated that her Jewish upbringing "influenced her life and comedy".
 She has a brother, Jonah, who is a music journalist and the guitarist of the punk supergroup United Nations.

-At age 15, she was diagnosed with acute lymphoblastic leukemia (ALL).
-Bayer stated that while battling the disease, she discovered the meaning of comic relief.
+At age 15, Bayer was diagnosed with acute lymphoblastic leukemia (ALL).
+She stated that while battling the disease, she discovered the meaning of comic relief.
 "I don't know if it made me funnier, but it was so amazing, how it made everything be O.K.", she said.

 Bayer is a 2000 graduate of Orange High School.
-In 2004, she graduated from the Annenberg School for Communication of the University of Pennsylvania, where she majored in communication and French.
+In 2004, she graduated from the Annenberg School for Communication of the University of Pennsylvania, where she majored in communications and French.

-While attending college, Bayer interned on the television shows Sesame Street and Late Night with Conan O'Brien and participated in the cast of Bloomers, an all-female musical and sketch comedy troupe.
+While attending college, she interned on the television shows Sesame Street and Late Night with Conan O'Brien and participated in the cast of Bloomers, an all-female musical and sketch comedy troupe.

 Career

-As of 2012, Bayer was collaborating with her brother Jonah on the web series mSound Advice for Above Average.
-Bayer stars as Janessa Slater, a media coach who helps famous musicians change their image.
+As of 2012, Bayer was collaborating with her brother Jonah on the web series Sound Advice for Above Average, where she stars as Janessa Slater, a media coach who helps famous musicians change their images.
 She was part of the all-Jewish cast of The Second City's stage show Jewsical: The Musical, a musical that presented a comedic take on Jewish life and culture.
-She played the role of Kate Clark in the Chicago-based feature comedy Off the Cuff.
-Bayer performed improvisational comedy at Chicago's ImprovOlympic, where she trained with SNL castmate Paul Brittain as well as the Annoyance Theatre and The Second City.
+She played Kate Clark in the Chicago-based feature comedy Off the Cuff.
+She performed improvisational comedy at Chicago's ImprovOlympic, where she trained with SNL castmate Paul Brittain, and at the Annoyance Theatre and The Second City.

 Saturday Night Live

 Bayer joined the cast of Saturday Night Live as a featured player on September 25, 2010.
-Beginning with the 2012–2013 season, Bayer was promoted to repertory status.
-In 2014, she was nominated for an American Comedy Award for her work on the show, and in 2017, she was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series.
-Bayer departed SNL on May 20, 2017, after seven years on the show.
+She was promoted to repertory status for the 2012–2013 seasons.
+In 2014, she was nominated for an American Comedy Award for her work on the show, and in 2017, was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series.
+She departed SNL on May 20, 2017, after seven years there.